Poroelastic plate model obtained by simultaneous homogenization and dimension reduction: Introduction

+The current paper focuses on deriving Biot's plate equations under the condition that the size of the pores, denoted as $\varepsilon(h)$, is significantly smaller than the thickness of the plate, denoted as $h$, that is: $\varepsilon(h) \ll h$.
+The starting point is the coupled system consisting of the evolution Stokes equation for incompressible fluid and the linearized equations of elasticity.
+Utilizing modifications of Griso's decomposition (referenced in \cite{Grisosdecomp2005} and \cite{Vel14a}, \cite{mbukalvelcic2017}, \cite{Marinvelciczubrinic2022}), we perform simultaneous homogenization and dimension reduction.
+Griso's decomposition has previously been employed to obtain the model of homogenized plates within the contexts of both linear and non-linear elasticity (see \cite{Vel14a,mbukalvelcic2017} for the case of linear and non-linear elasticity in moderate contrast and \cite{Marinvelciczubrinic2022} for the case of the elastic plate in high contrast).

+In the limit (resulting in the quasi-static case), we derive a generalized version of Biot's plate model obtained in \cite{Mikelic2015}.
+Our derivation also encompasses scenarios involving the contact between elastic and poroelastic plates, as well as interactions between two distinct poroelastic plates.
+Consequently, the resulting limit equations are more intricate and do not exhibit the same decoupling observed in the equations derived in \cite{Mikelic2015}, and also analyzed in \cite{gurvich}.

+The derivation of the poroelastic plate model via simultaneous homogenization and dimension reduction also furnishes additional insights into the limit Darcy's law and appropriate boundary conditions, as well as interface conditions in the case of contacts, establishing their connection with the microscopic model.

+There is a notable difference between the quasi-static model obtained in this paper and the one derived in \cite{gahn2024}, where the macroscopic pressure depends only on macroscopic in-plane variables, leading to different limit equations.
+In this paper (akin to \cite{Mikelic2015}), the limit equations solely involve the derivative of pressure in the vertical direction.
+More precisely, the microscopic fluid velocity in the effective Darcy's law is driven only by the derivative of the pressure in the vertical direction.

-One of the difficulties for the derivation of the model was to obtain the correct scalings of the constants (i.e. the relation of the elasticity constants with respect to viscosity) which gives Biot's plate model in the limit, since we have to scale them with respect to two small parameters $\eps$ and $h$.
+One of the challenges encountered in deriving the model was to establish the correct scalings of the constants (i.e. the relation of the elasticity constants with respect to viscosity) which gives Biot's plate model in the limit, since we have to scale them with respect to two small parameters $\eps$ and $h$.